 The present document defines the Slice Subscriber Identity Module (SSIM) application.
-This application resides on the UICC, an IC card specified in TS 31.101 [2].
+This application resides on the UICC as specified in TS 31.101 [2].
 In particular, TS 31.101 [2] specifies the application independent properties of the UICC/terminal interface such as the physical characteristics and the logical structure.

 TS 31.101 [2] is one of the core documents for this specification and is therefore referenced in many places in the present document.